lead generation

 focus on one variable at a time,

-such as the headline or button color,
+such as the headline or button colour,

 to see how each element impacts conversions.